BBillot/hypothalamus_seg/README.md

 - `<volume>` (optional) is the path to an output csv file where the volumes of all subunits will be saved for all segmented scans (one csv file for all subjects; e.g. /path/to/volumes.csv)

 \
+Additional optional flags are also available:
+- `--threads`: to indicate the number of cores to be used if running on a CPU (example: `--threads 3` to run on 3 cores).
+ This value defaults to 1, but we recommand increasing it for faster analysis.
+- `--cpu`: to enforce the code to run on the CPU, even if a GPU is available.
+- `--crop`: to run the code on a smaller patch of the provided shape (example: `--crop 160` to run on 3 cores).
+The patches are extracted around the centre of the inputs.
+This value defaults to 184, but can be decreased for faster analysis.

+\
 You can have access to these explanations directly by typing once in `<path to hypothalamus_seg>`: